-- Elevated levels of plasma cholesterol have been associated with various conditions, most notably atherosclerotic heart disease. - It has been demonstrated that substantially reduced levels of cholesterol can adversely affect growth and development. - The final step of cholesterol biosynthesis is catalyzed by the enzyme $\Delta 7$ -sterol reductase (DHCR7). - It has been noted that persons with an autosomal recessive disorder called Smith-Lemli-Opitz (SLO) syndrome have reduced levels of cholesterol and increased levels of 7-dehydrocholesterol (a precursor of DHCR7). - SLO is characterized by various congenital anomalies of the brain, heart, genitalia, and hands (Fig. 7-5).
-It is unusual in this respect because most inborn errors of metabolism do not cause congenital malformations.
+- Elevated levels of plasma cholesterol have been associated with various conditions, most notably atherosclerotic heart disease. - It has been demonstrated that substantially reduced levels of cholesterol can adversely affect growth and development. - The final step of cholesterol biosynthesis is catalyzed by the enzyme Δ7-sterol reductase (DHCR7).
+It is one of the major enzymes in the pathway of cholesterol biosynthesis. - It has been noted that persons with an autosomal recessive disorder called Smith-Lemli-Opitz (SLO) syndrome have reduced levels of cholesterol and increased levels of 7-dehydrocholesterol (a precursor of DHCR7). - The enzyme is responsible for converting the precursor of DHCR7 into cholesterol.
+Enzyme deficiency leads to: 1) Elevation of precursor levels.
+2) Reduction in cholesterol levels.
+This biochemical imbalance results in Smith-Lemli-Opitz Syndrome (SLOS). - SLO is characterized by various congenital anomalies of the brain, heart, genitalia, and hands (Fig. 7-5).
+It is unusual in this respect because most inborn errors of metabolism do not cause congenital malformations They usually present with growth retardation, which can often be overcome with proper management of the underlying metabolic deficiency.